compphil2mmae/compphil2mmae.github.io/content/en/publication/seidel-2008/index.md

 ---
-title: 'Rezension zu Stephen Darwall, *The Second-Person Standpoint*'
+title: 'Rezension zu Stephen Darwall, *The Second-Person Standpoint* (Review on Rezension zu Stephen Darwall, *The Second-Person Standpoint*)'

 # Authors
 # A YAML list of author names